ChornChhery/Jame/README.md

     user_id INTEGER NOT NULL, -- Links inventory change to specific user product_id INTEGER NOT NULL,
     change_type TEXT NOT NULL, -- 'SALE', 'STOCK_IN', 'ADJUSTMENT'
-    quantity_change INTEGER NOT NULL,
-    previous_quantity INTEGER NOT NULL,
+    stock_before INTEGER NOT NULL,
-    new_quantity INTEGER NOT NULL,
+    stock_after INTEGER NOT NULL,
     reference_id INTEGER, -- sale_id if change is from a sale notes TEXT,
     created_at TEXT DEFAULT CURRENT_TIMESTAMP,